In Exercises 55–60, find the indicated probabilities and interpre... | Channels for Pearson+

 In Exercises 55–60, find the indicated probabilities and interpret the results.

-Refer to Exercise 34.
-A random sample of six days is selected.
-Find the probability that the mean surface concentration of carbonyl sulfide for the sample is (c) more than 11.1 picomoles per liter.
-Compare your answers with those in Exercise 34.
+Refer to Exercise 33.
+A random sample of 2 years is selected.
+Find the probability that the mean amount of greenhouse gases for the sample is (c) greater than 5900 MMT CO2 eq.
+Compare your answers with those in Exercise 33.

 Verified step by step guidance